kumbulanit/t-sql/tech company/untitled/Module 15 - Executing Stored Procedures/Lesson2_Passing_Parameters_to_Stored_Procedures.md

         ManagerName,
         SalaryBand,
         RelevanceScore
-    FROM EmployeeSearchResults
+    FROM Employees eearchResults
     ORDER BY
         CASE
-            WHEN @SortColumn = 'LastName' AND @SortDirection = 'ASC' THEN LastName WHEN @SortColumn = 'FirstName' AND @SortDirection = 'ASC' THEN FirstName WHEN @SortColumn = 'HireDate' AND @SortDirection = 'ASC' THEN CAST(HireDate AS VARCHAR) WHEN @SortColumn = 'Salary' AND @SortDirection = 'ASC' THEN CAST(BaseSalary AS VARCHAR) WHEN @SortColumn = 'Department' AND @SortDirection = 'ASC' THEN DepartmentName END ASC,
+            WHEN @SortColumn = 'LastName' AND @SortDirection = 'ASC' THEN LastName WHEN @SortColumn = 'FirstName' AND @SortDirection = 'ASC' THEN FirstName WHEN @SortColumn = 'HireDate' AND @SortDirection = 'ASC' THEN CAST(HireDate AS VARCHAR) WHEN @SortColumn = 'BaseSalary' AND @SortDirection = 'ASC' THEN CAST(BaseSalary AS VARCHAR) WHEN @SortColumn = 'Department' AND @SortDirection = 'ASC' THEN d.DepartmentName END ASC,
         CASE
-            WHEN @SortColumn = 'LastName' AND @SortDirection = 'DESC' THEN LastName WHEN @SortColumn = 'FirstName' AND @SortDirection = 'DESC' THEN FirstName WHEN @SortColumn = 'HireDate' AND @SortDirection = 'DESC' THEN CAST(HireDate AS VARCHAR) WHEN @SortColumn = 'Salary' AND @SortDirection = 'DESC' THEN CAST(BaseSalary AS VARCHAR) WHEN @SortColumn = 'Department' AND @SortDirection = 'DESC' THEN DepartmentName END DESC,
+            WHEN @SortColumn = 'LastName' AND @SortDirection = 'DESC' THEN LastName WHEN @SortColumn = 'FirstName' AND @SortDirection = 'DESC' THEN FirstName WHEN @SortColumn = 'HireDate' AND @SortDirection = 'DESC' THEN CAST(HireDate AS VARCHAR) WHEN @SortColumn = 'BaseSalary' AND @SortDirection = 'DESC' THEN CAST(BaseSalary AS VARCHAR) WHEN @SortColumn = 'Department' AND @SortDirection = 'DESC' THEN d.DepartmentName END DESC,
         RelevanceScore DESC,
         LastName, FirstName;